But, it is only when you have to actually co-parent your child that you realize how difficult it is.

 How successfully you’ll co-parent will be a major factor in how well you and your family adapt to the change.

-The basics of co-parenting
+Basics of co-parenting

 Co-parenting is when both (divorced or separated) parents are involved in the child’s upbringing, although it is mostly one parent that has greater responsibilities and spends more time with the child.